brsaidas/software-project/README.md

 # software-project
-Some code from software design classes
+Some code from software design classes.
+Below is the UML diagram of the projects in this repository.

 ## Prototipo